rdo-infra/puppet-dlrn/README.md

 ####`cert_mail`
 The email address to use to register with Let's Encrypt.
 Required if enable_https is set to true.

+####`enable_api`
+Enable the DLRN API.
+This is done by creating a WSGI process under apache, and each enabled worker will get its own URL.
+Defaults to false.

+####`api_workers`
+If `enable_api` is true, this array will define which workers will be added to the vhost configuration as WSGI.
+Each worker will have a url of /api-${worker} associated to its WSGI script.

 ### Define dlrn:worker